Child Abuse and Neglect

 Tests that are often used to help confirm or rule out abuse or neglect include:

-- Blood tests.Prothrombin time, partial thromboplastin time, and platelet count can help determine whether the child has a bleeding disorder.
-Other blood tests can be used to look for signs of organ damage.
+Blood tests can be used to look for signs of organ damage.

-- Eye exam, to find out if damage has occurred that points to shaken baby syndrome.
+This test is done to find out if damage has occurred that points to abusive head trauma.

 Other exams and tests depend on the specific medical problem suspected or observed.
 For example:

 - Psychological testing may be requested for some children.

 - Victims of suspected sexual abuse may be tested for sexually transmitted infections.

 Information about a child's injuries is carefully recorded.
 A detailed account of the injuries goes into the child's permanent health record.

 This record usually includes photographs and drawings of the injuries.